hubanton/MediaCenter/README.md

-Web Application for Browsing the Database of Movies provided by https://www.themoviedb.org/
+Web Application for Browsing the Database of Movies and TV-Shows provided by https://www.themoviedb.org/

-# WORK IN PROGRESS
+The project was bootstraped with the Create React App (https://github.com/facebook/create-react-app)

+All Media is tacken from the themoviedb API (https://developers.themoviedb.org/3).

+Components like Chips, the Navbar etc were created using MUI tools (https://mui.com/)

+# The deployed app can be found here: https://hubanton.github.io/MovieHub